Have you recently looked at all your options for the best apps for electricians currently on the market?

 As an electrician, you have a particularly dangerous and often challenging job.
 Fixing electrical equipment, machinery, electrical wiring, and all the rest, means that if you are not careful, you might be exposed to high voltage.
 In addition, it can be hard to diagnose and fix equipment and machinery that have suffered an electrical failure.

 Furthermore, many electricians today are working as independent contractors or operating small businesses.
 This can add a lot of business-side headaches, such as managing billing and contracts, marketing, human resource management, and more.
 It can be difficult for any electrician to juggle both the skilled trade and business-related aspects — which is where the need for an efficient technician app comes in

 Fortunately, there are now a variety of useful apps that electricians can use to make the work a bit easier.
 According to BIA’s Local Commerce Monitor, 45.1% of small businesses use mobile apps.
-Below are six of the best apps for electricians, both in terms of the trade and also managing a small businesses (including electrical estimating software).

 Master Electrician Reference